Senator: Northfield projects well thought out, appreciates local buy-in

-The Minnesota Senate’s Capital Investment Committee kicked off a tour of capital investment projects across southeast Minnesota in Rice County Tuesday, visiting several projects supported by Sens.
+The Minnesota Senate’s Capital Investment Committee kicked off a tour of capital investment projects across southeast Minnesota in Rice County Tuesday, visiting sites of several proposed projects supported by Sens.
 Rich Draheim, R-Madison Lake, and John Jasinski, R-Faribault.

-At the invitation of Draheim, senators started off their morning at the historic depot in Northfield, which previously failed to receive a requested $2.5 million in bonding funds to build the transit hub.
+At the invitation of Draheim, senators started off their morning at the historic depot in Northfield, where they talked about a planned transit hub that previously failed to receive a requested $2.5 million in state bonding funds.

-The hub, which features the city's restored 1888 train depot, is expected to cost $3.1 million dollars, with the city offering to pay around $600,000 from reserves, tax increment financing, other grants or debt issuance.
+The hub, which would be just north of the relocated 1888 train depot, is expected to cost $3.1 million dollars, with the city offering to pay around $600,000 from reserves, tax increment financing, other grants or debt issuance.

-With the central location, the new depot could be a community center of sorts within the city, with visions of art and music on its outdoor pavilion waiting area.
+With the central location on the Q block between West Second and Third streets, the depot could be a community center of sorts within the city, with visions of art and music on its outdoor pavilion waiting area.
 From a more practical perspective, it would be within walking and biking distance of many city residents, and its proximity to rail would provide transportation access to the Twin Cities and other metro areas.

-Sen. Dave Senjem, R-Rochester, chair of the Senate committee, said he was highly impressed with the city’s successful effort to restore the depot and innovative approach toward increasing transportation opportunities.
+Sen. Dave Senjem, R-Rochester, chair of the Senate committee, said he was highly impressed with the successful effort to restore the depot — all done privately — and approach toward increasing transportation opportunities.

 “Northfield is taking an innovative approach for a small community,” said Senjem.
 “The workforce needs now are tighter than ever and people have to be a little bit mobile.
 (Workforce mobility) is a big issue because not everyone needed to accommodate Northfield’s workforce needs is going to live in Northfield.”